 Stunning views of the city, Wild Jordan is a gift shop and cafe with food and drinks with locally produced goods supporting locals.
 Managed by the RSCN (Royal Society for the Conservation of Nature) it is marketed to locals and international visitors as a sustainability project in the country.

-Price wise, Wild Jordan is on the high end price wise for coffee.
+Price-wise, Wild Jordan is on the high-end for coffee.

 Books at Cafe